OpenDataManchester/Open3P/docs/5_Controlled_Lists/5_016_End_Of_Life_Route.md

 ---
 title: End of Life Route
-description: The end of life route for a piece of packaing.
+description: The end-of-life route for a piece of packaing.
 ---

 # End of Life Route

-The end of life route controlled list identifies the routes that packaging can go down once it has fulfilled it purpose.
+The end-of-life route controlled list identifies the routes that packaging can go down once it has fulfilled it's purpose.

 ## Data
 |<div style="width:200px">identifier</div>|category|detailed|